prod-feng/gpustat-slurm/README.md

 Slurm, perl, pdsh needed.
 Need to enable SSH direct login to gpu nodes. pdsh here used to get GPU's temporature.
 Now allow "root" user to get the temporature info, needs ssh, so.

+## gpustat-cron-job

+Most HPC clusters blocks SSH direct login to compute nodes, the alternative way to let all users to run this command is to set a cron job as a previleged user to run and produce output to a file, the all other users can run the same command to read from this file.

 The output of this script is as following:

 ```